Chillicothe, Illinois: Education

-Chillicothe is served by the Illinois Valley School District 321.
+Chillicothe is served by the Illinois Valley Central Unit School District 321.

 Chillicothe is the primary area served by the school district along with the neighboring towns of Rome, Mossville, Edelstein, and a part of the area near Dunlap.

 Within the school district, there are three primary schools and two junior highs.
 South School serves the northern half of the school district (Grades PK-3).
 Chillicothe Junior High (CJH) serves the northern half of the school district (Grades 4–8) in Chillicothe proper while Mossville Junior High (Grades K-8) serves the southern part of the school district.
 In the Illinois Elementary School Association (IESA) both schools have made themselves known in multiple sports.

 Illinois Valley Central High School (IVC) serves Chillicothe and is the home to the Grey Ghosts.
 IVCHS like its junior highs has made themselves known in the state in various activities.
 Most notably, the IVC Marching Grey Ghosts have accumulated 15 state titles since 1990, most recently in 2019.
-In the IHSA, IVC were 2006 Class A Baseball State Champions, 2006 Boys' Basketball Class A State Runners-up, 2006 Class A Scholastic Bowl State Runnerups, 2008 Class AA Baseball State Runners-up, and most recently placed Third for Class AA Baseball in 2010.
+In the IHSA, IVC were 2006 Class A Baseball State Champions, 2006 Boys' Basketball Class A State Runners-up, 2006 Class A Scholastic Bowl State Runner-ups, 2008 Class AA Baseball State Runners-up, and most recently placed Third for Class AA Baseball in 2010.

 Two private schools serve the Chillicothe area.
 Calvary Baptist Academy is a small, PK-12 school sponsored by Calvary Baptist Church.
 St. Edward's is a PK-8 Catholic School sponsored by St. Edward Parish.
 In 2016, St. Edward was featured in regional news outlets for the "Miracle in Chillicothe" fundraising campaign that collected over $500,000 in one week to complete emergency repairs to the building roof.